1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 Team 1 selected Mike Evans.
 ```

 You don't need to select the player the program recommends.
-In fact, there's a small (but not zero) chance that it may make a horrible recommendation, because randomness plays a role in both its calculations of player points and projections of other teams' draft selections.
+In fact, there's a small (but not zero) chance that it may make a horrible recommendation, because randomness plays a role in both its calculations of players' points and projections of other teams' draft selections.
 Simply type the name of the player you actually selected, and the program will accept its mistake and carry on as usual.

 ## Contributing